unifyai/unify-docs-old/docs/api/unify_api.rst

 ^^^^^^^^^^^^^^^^^
 If you have a custom model which is deployed as an endpoint on (for example a fine-tuned model with OpenAI or Together AI) you can `add your own custom endpoint <https://console.unify.ai/endpoints>`_.

-You need the Endpoint URL and the relevant API key.
-Once the endpoint is added, you can query it using the model string :code:`<endpoint-name>@custom`
+To create a custom endpoint, you need the Endpoint URL and the relevant API key.
+You can query a custom endpoint using the model string :code:`<endpoint-name>@custom`

 LLM Fallbacks
 ^^^^^^^^^^^^^^